PhilipMayer94/dynamic-programming-for-min-error-triangulations/README.md

 # dynamic-programming-for-min-error-triangulations
-The code in this repository can be used to calculate higher order Delaunay minimum error triangulation of point sets
+The code will be added as soon as possible as well as information on how to get the needed data for the sea surface reconstruction.